Entropy Inequalities for Sums in Prime Cyclic Groups: Applications

-where $a * x$ means the usual multiplication in $\mathbb{Z}$.
-Then we are able to give not only an explicit maximizer of the Littlewood-Offord problem in $\zpz$ but a more general answer in the sense of the entropy by applying Theorem \ref{thm:main} even without identically distributed assumption.
+Therefore, maximizing $p_{\epsilon}(\mathbf{a})$ is equivalent to minimizing $H_{\infty}(S_\mathbf{a})$ when $\epsilon <1$.
+More generally, we can answer the same question of the Littlewood-Offord problem for $\zpz$.
+For $a\in\zpz$ and $x\in\zpz$, we are able to give not only an explicit maximizer of the Littlewood-Offord problem in $\zpz$ but a more general answer in the sense of the entropy by applying Theorem \ref{thm:main} even without identically distributed assumption.

-\begin{defn} For some $c\in\zpz$, we say $g$ is $c$-{\it circular} with respect to $f$ if $f(i\oplus c)=g(i)$. \end{defn}
+\begin{defn} For some $c\in\zpz$, we say $g$ is $c$-{\it circular} with respect to $f$ if $f(i+ c)=g(i)$. \end{defn}

 If $g$ is $c$-circular with respect to $f$, one can easily check that $g\star h$ is $c$-circular with respect to $f\star h$ and $H_{\alpha} (g\star h)=H_{\alpha} (f\star h)$.
 As a special case, if $f$ is $\square$-regular, $f^-$ is $1$-circular with respect to $f^+$.
 Therefore if $f_i$ is either $\triangle$-regular or $\square$-regular, $H_{\alpha}\left( f_1^{\delta(1)}\star \cdots \star f_{n}^{\delta(n)} \right)$ is preserved for any choice of $\delta(i)\in\{+,-\}$.